root-signals/scorable-mcp/README.md

 <details>
 <summary style="font-size: 1.3em;"><b>1.
 Evaluate and improve Cursor Agent explanations</b></summary><br>

 Let's say you want an explanation for a piece of code.
-You can simply instruct the agent to evaluate its response and improve it with Root Signals evaluators:
+You can simply instruct the agent to evaluate its response and improve it with Scorable evaluators:

 <h1 align="center">
   <img width="750" alt="Use case example image 1" src="https://github.com/user-attachments/assets/bb457e05-038a-4862-aae3-db030aba8a7c" loading="lazy">
 </h1>

 After the regular LLM answer, the agent can automatically
-- discover appropriate evaluators via Root Signals MCP (`Conciseness` and `Relevance` in this case),
+- discover appropriate evaluators via Scorable MCP (`Conciseness` and `Relevance` in this case),
 - execute them and
 - provide a higher quality explanation based on the evaluator feedback: